-Since 2017, six million more Americans started participating in the same activity.
+Since 2017, six million more Americans have started participating in the same activity.

 Any guesses about what this rapidly growing pastime could be?